Seatis/my-teaching-materials/workshop/android/README.md

 }
 ```
 - Override the `getView(...)` method
-- This have a position parameter, which will be actually the position of the current row we trying to create
+- This have a position parameter, which will be actually the position of the current row we're trying to create
 - The ArrayAdapter has a built in ArrayList, so we don't need to create one, we can just use the existing one
   - since we defined the type of ArrayAdapter when extending, this list will contain Messages
 - So get the current message, and store it in a local variable: